hellpig/minesweeper-puzzle-generator/README.md

     ```

-Next steps...
-* To get the truly hardest puzzles as fast as possible, already hard puzzles should be modified until even harder.
-Instead of just (1) replacing numbers with unknowns until numbers cannot be replaced anymore (what my code currently does), the code could then (2) replace one or more numbers with unknowns (giving the puzzle multiple solutions), then (3) randomly replace unknowns with numbers until a single solution exists (possibly giving a new solution), then (4) replace numbers with unknowns again keeping one solution, then (5) if the puzzle is more difficult (probably primarily based on number of guesses required), keep it (else revert), or add it to a pool of best versions.
-Steps 2-5 can be done on repeat.
-This procedure would not make the very small puzzle sizes much harder because, for them to be considered hard by my generator, they must require guessing, and, since the puzzle is a small size, the tricky part that requires guessing must be most of the puzzle.
-This might be a game changer!
-* If you care to make many huge (or just a couple of *very* huge) puzzles, there is probably a way to speed things up.
-Perhaps one could make a general non-brute-force solver that includes single-number and two-number logic as well as propagating to any number of numbers.
+If you care to make many huge (or just a couple of *very* huge) puzzles, there is probably a way to speed things up.
+Perhaps one could make a general non-brute-force solver that includes single-number and two-number logic as well as propagating to any number of numbers, though capped in practice.
 I'm not convinced this will speed things up greatly, especially since Minesweeper is NP-complete.
-The solver will hopefully become linearly slower in order to prevent some exponential slowdown, though it could still become exponentially slower because information can be propagated across the entire puzzle.
+The solver will hopefully become a couple times slower in order to prevent some exponential slowdown, though it could still become exponentially slower because information can be propagated across the entire puzzle.
 I probably will never pursue this because, when solving a Sudoku, it is eventually more practical to make a guess or two instead of trying ever harder strategies.
+However, I would pursue it if I learned that human solvers should do it, because this solver could then give better difficulty estimates of the puzzles that are created.